9.50 PROTECTION, CURING, AND REPAIR

 At the preconstruction conference, it is important to emphasize that protective coverings and temporary forms must be available and that protection of fresh pavement from rain damage is the Contractor’s responsibility.
 The contractor should be advised to follow weather forecasts closely to prevent being caught unprepared in case of rain.
 Plastic film is preferred for surface and edge protection, since burlap alone in a heavy rain is insufficient to prevent access of water and subsequent pavement surface erosion.

-When using concrete mixtures containing slag, the concrete often gains strength much slower than a mix without slag.
+When using concrete mixtures containing slag or Class F fly ash, the concrete often gains strength much slower than a mix without these supplementary cementitious materials (SCMs).
 This can be a problem when a rain event occurs.
-When slag is being used it is often necessary for the contractor to cover a significantly larger section of pavement to prevent rain damage on the surface.
+When these SCMs are being used it is often necessary for the contractor to cover a significantly larger section of pavement to prevent rain damage on the surface.

 The District should be notified when pavements are damaged by rain so an evaluation of damage can be made.
 Acceptance or rejection of damaged portions of the pavement will be based on extent of damage incurred as provided in Specification 1105.04 and Construction Manual 2.53.
 Repair of damaged edges and surface may be considered, but extensively damaged pavement may require removal and replacement.